How to find social media influencers

-According to tons of research, the hardest thing in influencer marketing is to actually find influencers.
+According to tons of research, the hardest thing in influencer marketing is to actually search for influencers.
 This seems surprising: it’s not like they’re hiding in the depth of the dark web.
-On the contrary, potential influencers seem to be everywhere, especially if you work for a popular niche, be it marketing (yes, personal experience) or clothing.
+On the contrary, possible influencers seem to be everywhere, especially if you work for a popular niche, be it marketing (yes, personal experience) or clothing.
 LinkedIn, Twitter, Instagram...
 Every n-th person has the #influencer hashtag in their bio, boasts a publication on Buzzfeed, and seems to be getting all their stuff for free.
-So, how hard can it be to find influencers?
+So, how hard can it be to find niche influencers?

 As you might imagine, it’s not about any social media influencer.
 It’s not even about finding the best influencers or a decent free influencer.
 It’s about finding the one.
 Well, or the ones. (still a better love story than Twilight)

 So, our society, being clever and blissfully introverted, came up with a whole range of influence marketing software that does a lot of influencer searching for you.
-Don’t get me wrong, these aren’t incredibly human-like, sociable or charming robots who talk to the potential influencers and make them collaborate with your brand.
-Instead, the tools just do the hardest part of influencer marketing - finding the influencers.
+At the next step you would need to track your influencers contributions and that's where affiliate software comes into, offering much more than Google Analytics can.
+Don’t get me wrong, these aren’t incredibly human-like, sociable or charming robots who talk to the possible influencers and make them collaborate with your brand.
+Instead, the tools just do the hardest part of influencer marketing — search for influencers.
 The rest is still on you.
 So far.

-So, let’s go through the types of influencer marketing software or software that can be used to identify social media influencers among their other features.
+So, let’s go through the types of paid and free influencer marketing software or software that can be used to target and identify social media influencers among their other features.

 There are two ways you can do influencer marketing with Awario.

 First, you can find the already existing brand advocates (again, something you can’t do with a database).